water-sucks/nixos/doc/src/introduction.md

 ## Why?

-NixOS has its various tools spread out between several large scripts that have become on the verge of unmaintainable, or that have too much functionality in them that is not exposed properly.
-Some examples:
+NixOS tooling today is fragmented across large, aging shell and Perl scripts that are difficult to maintain or extend.
+Prolific examples include:

 - [`nixos-rebuild.sh`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/os-specific/linux/nixos-rebuild/nixos-rebuild.sh)
 - [`switch-to-configuration.pl`](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/system/activation/switch-to-configuration.pl)

+These tools contain deep functionality, but much of it is hidden, hard to modify, or locked behind poor ergonomics.

+`nixos-cli` aims to modernize this experience by:

+- Replacing and improving existing tooling
+- Providing a consistent interface across all commands
+- Making functionality more accessible and extensible
+- Offering a clean, discoverable CLI experience for both users and developers

-This tool has one goal: to create a modular NixOS CLI that mirrors or enhances the functionality of all current NixOS tooling in `nixpkgs`, adds on to it if needed, and eventually **come to replace it entirely**.
+In summary, this tool has one goal: to create a modular NixOS CLI that mirrors or enhances the functionality of all current NixOS tooling in `nixpkgs`, adds on to it if needed, and eventually **come to replace it entirely**.

 Yes, this is already being done somewhat by `switch-to-configuration-ng` and `nixos-rebuild-ng`.
 However, `nixos-cli` strives to achieve further goals,